Skip to Content

 How to update your vintage tile bathroom

 If a vintage bathroom needs a refresh, there is a very good chance it needs a fresh application of caulk too.
+A clean bead of caulk around the seam of the original tub and wall tile instantly updates the shower area.

 Use a caulk removal tool to take out the old caulk and apply the new caulk where necessary.